-Place the helmet squarely on the headform so that the mid-sagittal plane of the helmet coincides with the mid-sagittal plane of the headform.
+Place the helmet squarely on the headform so that the midsagittal plane of the helmet coincides with the midsagittal plane of the headform.
 Using a straightedge placed along the base of the slot, determine whether the edging of the helmet protrudes forward of the extended line defined by the base of each slot.

-5.2 Impact Attenuation Test
+5.2.
+Impact Attenuation Test

 Four specimen helmets, each subjected to a different environmental conditioning, as described in paragraph 5.2.2, are subjected to this test.
-A schematic diagram of the impact attenuation test set-up is shown in figure 3.
+A schematic diagram of the impact attenuation test setup is shown in figure 3.

-5.2.1 Test Equipment
+5.2.1.
+Test Equipment

-5.2.1.1 Test Headform
+5.2.1.1.
+Yest Headform

-The test headform shall be size 71/4 and shall exhibit no resonance frequencies below 3000 Hz; it may be made of any suitable material, such as magnesium alloy K-1A.
+The test headform shall be size 7% and shall exhibit no resonance frequencies below 3000 Hz; it may be made of any suitable material, such as magnesium alloy K-1A.
 Dimensions are given in figure 4.

-5.2.1.2 Drop Assembly
+5.2.1.2.
+Drop Assembly

-The drop assembly consists of the test headform, the accelerometer, and the supporting crossarm assembly and shall have a total mass of 5 kg (11 lb) minimum and 6 kg (13.2 lb) maximum.
+The drop assembly consists of the test headform, the accelerometer, and the supporting grossarm assembly, and shall have a total mass of \$kg (11 lb) minimum and 6kg (13.2 lb) maximum.
 The center of mass of the assembly shall lie within a cone of 10 degrees included angle about the vertical, with apex at the point of impact.

-5.2.1.3 Test Anvil
+5.2.1.9.
+Test Anvil

-The test anvil shall be steel and have a hemispherical striking surface with a 48 mm (1.9 in) radius of curvature.
-The anvil shall be firmly mounted on a steel plate $250 \times 250 \times$ 25 mm ( $10 \times 10 \times 1$ in) minimum, backed with a solid mass of at least 140 kg (309 lb).
-5.2.1.4 Acceleration Measurement System
+The test anvil shall be a steel plate $250 \times 250 \times 25$ mm ( $10 \times 10 \times 1$ in) minimum, backed with a solid mass of at least 140 kg (309 lb).

+5.2.1.4.
+Acceleration Mansurement System

-An accelerometer is used to measure the acceleration imparted to the helmeted headform upon striking the anyil and should be able to withstand shocks up to 2000 $g_n$ .
-The acceleration data channel, including all instrumentation which may alter the frequency content of the test data and all recording and analysis procedures, shall comply with SAE Recommended Practice J211b requirements for channel class 1000.
-The time duration of acceleration shall be measured to within $\pm 0.1$ millisecond.
+An acceleration is used to measure the acceleration imparted to the helmeted headform upon striking the anvil and should be able to withstand shocks up to 2000g.
+The acceleration data channel, including all instrumentation which may alter the frequency content of the test data and all recording and analysis procedures, shall comply with SAF Recommended Practice J211b requirements for channel class 1000.
+The time duration of acceleration shall be measured to within + 0.1 millisecond.

-5.2.1.5 Reference Anvil
+5,2,1,5, Reference Anvil

-The reference anvil is substituted for the test anvil to check the acceleration measurement system.
-When the bare headform is dropped from an appropriate height [0.5 to 1.2 meters (1.6 to 3.9 feet)], it shall produce a peak acceleration of $400 g_n$ and accelerations above 200 gn of at least one millisecond duration.
-The reference anvil may be of any material which will reproducibly yield these results with the required precision (5.2.1.4).
+The reference anvil is substituted for the test unvil to check the neceleration measurement system.
+When the bare headform is dropped from an appropriate height [0.5 to 1.2 meters (1.6 to 3.9 feet)], it shall produce a peak acceleration of $400g{\rm h}$ and accelerations above $200g{\rm h}$ of at least 1-millisecond duration.
+The reference unvil may be of any material which will reproducibly yield these results with the required precision (5.2,1,4).
+A reference anyil found to be suitable is a 1-inch Open Blue Modular Blastomer Programmer, available from MTS Systems Corp., P.O.
+Box 24012, Minneapolis, Minn.
+55424.